-Fortnite may be one of the best battle royale games around, but sometimes you just need a change.
-And that’s fine – with all the time you spend completing challenges, unlocking new skins, or grinding the battle pass, we spend a lot of time in the game.
-If you play the Fortnite creative modes as well, then you’re adding up more hours.
-The handy thing is, the game’s success spawned a host of games like Fortnite intent on emulating the experience.
+If you’ve been playing Fortnite for a while, chances are you might start looking for the best games like Fortnite.
+And that’s fine – with all the time you spend completing challenges, unlocking new skins, or grinding the battle pass, it’s easy to spend a lot of time in the game, which may leave you yearning for new experiences within the familiar formula.
+The handy thing is, there are plenty of games like Fortnite that you can dive into.

 We’ll forgive you if you haven’t heard of CRSED: FOAD, but you may have heard of it by its previous name: Cuisine Royale.
 As well as new branding, this free MMO last-man standing shooter has a dedicated playerbase and can be a ball to jump into with your friends.